zeeelord/UserInputUi/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-check the Input image folder for visual reference
+check flutterImage.jpeg for visual representation in the main directory